 Intensive outpatient programs require participation in group and individual therapy, though not as often as a PHP.
 These programs start at nine hours a week, which can be split up over two, three, or four days, depending on the center.
 You may also be able to use telehealth services to attend your appointments instead of physically visiting the clinic.

-Standard outpatient treatment may only need to be engaged once a week, such as to see your therapist and pick up medication.
+Standard outpatient treatment may only need to be engaged once a week, such as seeing your therapist and picking up medication.
 These programs can be a great way to learn more about ongoing chemical cessation and community support for relapse prevention.

 If you belong to a specific affinity group, such as the LGBTQ+ community, you might benefit from a program that is sensitive to the unique struggles you face.
-You might also want to go to rehab in a center that understands your professional need for confidentiality.
-Read on to learn about the different types of drug and alcohol rehab in St. Paul, Minnesota.
+You might also want to attend care in a treatment center that understands your professional need for confidentiality.
+Read on to learn about the different types of drug and alcohol rehab in St. Paul.

 Veterans are at special risk of developing substance abuse disorders, given their much higher likelihood of having traumatic experiences in their past than the civilian population.
 If you’re a veteran, you might benefit from a supportive rehab environment that allows you to bond with your brothers in arms and recovery and provides programs that speak to the activities you enjoy.